tempranova/turtlerp/README.md

 Tests

+- GO TO CITY TO TEST FRAMES, random error popped tooltip

 - Testing chat messages for causing global errors to players by mean players.
 Simulating data responses, etc. How much does this need to be watched?
 - Test all iffy characters -- if any bad ones cause an error, it'll error EVERYONE (tested `~!@#$%^&*()-_=+[]\{}|;':",./<>?`)
 - Testing tooltips across different game situations (in raids, parties, bgs, etc)